 The Abilene campus is housed in a 35,000 sq. ft. building located adjacent to the Hendrick Medical Center North campus.
 It offers four video conferencing classrooms, multiple study rooms, a teaching laboratory for compounding and dispensing drugs, a physical assessment laboratory, a sterile compounding laboratory, a virtual anatomy laboratory, a student lounge, and a 4,600 sq. ft. research laboratory.
-The Abilene campus is comprised of the School of Pharmacy, School of Nursing, School of Population and Public Health, and a Simulation Center.
+The Abilene campus is comprised of the School of Pharmacy, School of Nursing, The Graduate School of Biomedicl Sciences, the School of Population and Public Health, and a Simulation Center.